 - The Bailiwick's position as a leading international financial sector means that financial restrictions are the most likely to be relevant to businesses in this jurisdiction.
 As well as comprehensive prohibitions on dealing with sanctioned countries and their governments, financial restrictions include targeted measures such as asset freezes and prohibitions on providing specific financial services or making funds or other economic resources available to designated individuals or entities.
 Generally speaking, any person who fails to treat as frozen all accounts, funds or economic resources belonging to, owned, held or controlled by a designated person, entity, body or group, or who makes any funds, economic resources (or, in some circumstances, financial or technical assistance) available directly or indirectly to or for the benefit of designated persons, is guilty of an offence unless the transaction in question has been licensed (see section on licences below).

 - It is important to be aware that asset freezes and prohibitions on making funds or economic resources available apply irrespective of whether the relevant assets are held solely by a designated person or are held jointly with a third party, and they extend to interest and other assets that are derived from the assets subject to an asset freeze.

-- Changes to the lists of designated persons or entities targeted by a particular sanctions regime (whether under an EU Regulation, a United Nations Security Council Resolution or Terrorist Asset-Freezing etc. Act 2010) are automatically effective in Guernsey.
+- Changes to the lists of designated persons or entities targeted by a particular UK sanctions regime (whether this is an autonomous UK regime or implements a United Nations Security Council Resolution) are automatically effective in Guernsey.
 They are incorporated into lists maintained by HM Treasury when they are made by the appropriate designating body.
 As well as regime -specific lists, HM Treasury maintains a consolidated list of designated persons under all regimes.
 It is the responsibility of each individual or institution to familiarise itself with changes to designations by checking these lists.